 In a statement, a senior BJP leader said, “The electoral bonds scheme was passed by Parliament and is in line with the legal framework.
 The accusations of extortion and coercion are completely false and part of a larger political conspiracy to defame our leaders.”

-Political Fallout in Karnataka
+Political fallout in Karnataka

 The FIR has also triggered a political war of words in Karnataka, where the BJP is currently the opposition party.
 Chief Minister Siddaramaiah of the Congress wasted no time in targeting the BJP leadership, calling for the resignation of Sitharaman and hinting that Prime Minister Narendra Modi could also be implicated in the case.